 Pretreating does help them not get so brown, so it’s worth a try on one banana while you’re dehydrating other things, just to see if your family likes them.

-UPDATE 1/12: They’re ugly without the lemon juice, but my husband likes them, so I skip that step now!
+They’re ugly without the lemon juice, but my husband still likes them, so I often skip that step.

 How to Dehydrate Strawberries

 Couldn’t be simpler: slice and dry.
-Making the Best of Basics recommended steaming for a minute, but in a side-by-side test with untreated berries, I found the results to be exactly the same.
+My source recommended steaming for a minute, but in a side-by-side test with untreated berries, I found the results to be exactly the same.
 Skip the pre-treat for strawberries.

 Mine generally take about 6-8 hours, but if you go overboard, they’re still tasty, just a little more chewy/crunchy.
 Unless you are a perfectly consistent slicer, you’ll probably have to remove some strawberries before they’re all 100% finished.
 Your berries may take longer than mine, too, if you slice them thicker than 1/8-1/4″.

-*Fruit rolls: Particularly if you’ve been lucky enough to pick strawberries, you’ll have some that are getting mushy before you can process them.
+Particularly if you’ve been lucky enough to pick a bunch of strawberries, you’ll have some that are getting mushy before you can process them.
 A fruit roll or fruit leather is a perfect way to be able to use up on-its-way-out fruit, and the preparation is generally easier than any other method of preservation.
-After an hour of washing, hulling, and slicing strawberries for dehydrated chips or frozen fruit, you’ll be glad to simply toss some fruit in a blender, pour the liquid onto a dehydrator sheet or parchment paper, set your dehydrator to 135F, and walk away for 4-12 hours.
+After an hour of washing, hulling, and slicing strawberries for dehydrated chips or frozen fruit, you’ll be glad to simply toss some fruit in a blender, pour the liquid onto a dehydrator sheet or unbleached parchment paper, set your food dehydrator to 135F, and walk away for 4-12 hours.

-UPDATE: Here’s a video showing how to make strawberry fruit leather and my post on making homemade fruit roll ups with simple instructions.
+Here’s a video showing how to make strawberry fruit leather and my post on making homemade fruit roll-ups with simple instructions.

-Cool trick: You can even leave the leaves on.
+Cool trick: You can even leave the leaves on the strawberries when you dehydrate them.
 I’m not kidding.
-Just wash the berries, throw them in the blender, get ‘em mashed to a pulp so you can’t see the green stuff anymore, and pour carefully onto parchment paper.
+Just wash the berries, throw them in the blender, get ’em mashed to a pulp so you can’t see the green stuff anymore, and pour carefully onto unbleached parchment paper.
 Just don’t drip strawberry puree all the way down your carpeted stairs like I did last week!
-I highly recommend pouring next to your dehydrator instead of carrying the full trays…
+I highly recommend pouring next to your food dehydrator instead of carrying the full trays… 😉

 The sheets available for the Excalibur are called Paraflexx, and they are coated with Teflon to be non-stick.
 I spoke with the company on this, and they were quick to point out that it’s a non-chemical Teflon that has no adhesive involved; it’s apparently the adhesive that off-gasses when talking non-stick pots or pans.
 This will never flake or scratch off.